Normal state quantum geometry and superconducting domes in (111) oxide interfaces: Low-energy model

 \section{Low-energy model}

 We now aim to derive a low-energy expression from the TB model.
 We first discuss the problem without spin, and derive a low-energy three-band model, valid for each spin orientation.
-We then add the and find that the low-energy limit leads to a two-band model.
+We then add the spin degree of freedom and find that the low-energy limit leads to a two-band model.
 To do so, we only apply momentum independent unitary transformations, that leave the quantum geometry invariant.